junit-pioneer/junit-pioneer/CONTRIBUTING.md

 #### Extension Scopes

-If your extension needs to search for annotations on enclosing elements, use `BeforeAllCallback`/`AfterAllCallback` in combination with `BeforeEachCallback`/`AfterEachCallback`.
+If your extension changes state that is observable at least in the same class (or globally, like default locales) implement `BeforeAllCallback`/`AfterAllCallback` in combination with `BeforeEachCallback`/`AfterEachCallback`.
-While it is also possible to achieve the same without `BeforeAllCallback`/`AfterAllCallback`, it enables the use of extensions in setup/teardown methods.
+While it is also possible to achieve the same without `BeforeAllCallback`/`AfterAllCallback`, it allows the state change to be observable in `@BeforeAll` and `@AfterAll` methods.
 Furthermore, we want to guarantee consistent behavior across different extensions.

 Examples are e.g. `DefaultLocaleExtension` or `DefaultTimezoneExtension`.